Benchmarks

 runtime.
 Reader methods use ordinal-based access (e.g., reader.GetInt32(0)) instead of

 name-based lookups or reflection.
-This eliminates intermediate string allocations and avoids the
+This avoids intermediate string allocations and the

 boxing/unboxing overhead common in reflection-based mappers.